Shopify Zero Quantity: The Right Way to Hide Out of Stock Products

 Disallow: /out-of-stock-product-url-3 [example]

-Pro Tip: Shopify doesn't allow you to directly edit the robots.txt file, but you can add custom commands in a secondary snippet file.
-If you want to add custom commands to the Shopify robots.txt, follow the instructions found in this article.
+Shopify doesn't allow users to directly edit the robots.txt file, but you can append custom directives in a secondary snippet file.
+To append custom directives to robots.txt, follow the instructions found in this Shopify Help article.
+It’s a somewhat complex process, so we recommend using this method only if you have some knowledge of basic coding and development principles.

 Schema markup (also known as Structured Data) is a form of computer code that helps search engines better “understand” the information on your website.
 Schema markup is a very powerful tool that gives us a remarkable level of control over the way a website appears in search results (or whether it appears in search results at all).